Contact Investigation Coverage

 Reporting Frequency

-This indicator is reported on national TB program (NTP) official records, such as contact registers.
-If these registers do not exist, data can be collected from implementing partners supporting contact investigation interventions.
+This indicator is reported on National TB Program (NTP) official records, such as contact registers.
+If these registers do not exist, data can be collected from implementing partners (IPs) supporting CI interventions.
 The denominator can also be estimated by taking the estimated average household size, assuming the index cases come from different households.
 See indicator CI-2 for more information.

-This indicator is newly introduced in the WHO 2020 Global Data Collection Form and can be calculated using the WHO database.
-The variable for the numerator is newinc_con_screen and the denominator is newinc_con
+This indicator was introduced in the World Health Organization (WHO) 2020 Global Data Collection Form and can be calculated using the WHO database.
+The variable for the numerator is newinc_con_screen and the denominator is newinc_con.

-Increases in CI coverage will result in greater detection of TB cases and provision of appropriate anti- TB therapy (for confirmed TB cases) or TPT (for those without TB disease).
-Moreover, CI is a good public health practice and essential for tracking several infectious diseases (such as COVID-19).
+Increases in CI coverage will result in greater detection of people with TB and provision of appropriate anti-TB therapy (for people with confirmed TB) or TPT (for those without TB disease).
+Moreover, CI is a good public health practice and essential for tracking several infectious diseases with similar routes of transmission (such as COVID-19).

-The total number of contacts identified can be compared to the number of contacts investigated to determine the gap in overall CI coverage.
+The total number of contacts identified can be compared to the number of contacts investigated to determine the gap in overall CI coverage among identified contacts.
 This is something that can be analyzed as a trend over time or compared between regions to better understand contact-tracing performance.
-Comparisons with a country’s CI coverage targets will provide the impetus to further strengthen the implementation of CI strategies within an NTP.
+Comparisons with a country’s CI targets will provide the impetus to further strengthen the implementation of CI strategies within an NTP.
+This trend should be considered in the context of the percentage of bacteriologically confirmed TB cases for whom contacts were identified (national level indicator “TB cases with contact investigations initiated”).
+For example, a country that reaches 100% CI coverage but only conducts CI for 20% of bacteriologically confirmed cases may not be performing as well as a country that achieves 75% CI coverage and conducts CI for 50% of people with bacteriologically confirmed TB.

 Another comparison could be made between the number of contacts investigated per index case.
-Simply charting the trend of the average number of contacts investigated per index case can also give an understanding about how effective the contact investigation is.
+Charting the trend of the average number of contacts investigated per index case can also give an understanding about how effective CI efforts are.

-Data on CI coverage will also help countries monitor efforts to enroll eligible contacts on TPT.
-For example, CI coverage data can be viewed in conjunction with the number of active TB cases detected among the contacts (contact yield) and the number of eligible contacts put on TPT for TBI.
+Data on CI coverage will also help countries monitor efforts to initiate eligible contacts on TPT.
+For example, CI coverage among contacts data can be viewed in conjunction with the number of people with active TB detected among the contacts (contact yield) and the number of eligible contacts put on TPT.
 Data can also be collected at the subnational level and used to learn from the geographic distribution of contacts.
-Data should be reported annually at a minimum but semiannually or quarterly reporting will improve the timeliness of data for decision making.
-See Appendix 2 for a more detailed pathway and cascade for contact investigations.
+Data should be reported annually at a minimum but semiannual or quarterly reporting will improve the timeliness of data for decision making.

 Indicator Visualizations